 Asking an ethnicity survey question provides you with valuable demographic data about respondents, which can be used for more thorough research or developing future business strategies.
-However, writing race-ethnicity questions for a survey can be quite tricky.
+However, writing race and ethnicity questions for a survey can be quite tricky.

 Firstly, this topic is rather sensitive, so you need to make sure you don’t offend respondents.
 Secondly, you need to know which answer options should be offered in order to gather accurate data.

-And even though writing them is complicated, avoiding race-ethnicity survey questions is not an option.
+And even though writing them is complicated, avoiding race and ethnicity survey questions is not an option.
 The information you collect through them is essential for every type of research—you just have to learn how to create them successfully.

 This article will cover the best practices for making a survey question about race and ethnicity, including the best way to ask about ethnicity in a survey and ethnicity options for a survey that should be included in your next questionnaire.